Unlocking the Power of Employer Branding: Attract, Engage, and Retain Top Talent

 What is employer branding?

-Employer branding starts with your people.
-It’s what employees and candidates experience when interacting with your organization.
-It encompasses the entire employee experience—from what gets them excited to come to work in the morning to how they feel about growth opportunities and company culture.
+Employer branding is the perception of your company as a place to work.
+It’s what employees and candidates experience when interacting with your organization—from what gets them excited to come to work in the morning to how they feel about growth opportunities and company culture.
+It answers key questions:

 Your employer brand should be an authentic extension of your corporate brand.
 A strong corporate brand communicates expectations to customers, while an employer brand sets expectations for employees.
 If a corporate brand is a promise to consumers, an employer brand is a promise to your team.